 At Parkdale Brass, we believe in stellar sessions and, in order to have a good experience, you need to know how to use your gear.
 If you’ve never used an all-brass accessory before, you may not know where to start.
 Even if you’re a seasoned brass pro, you may still have some questions.

 In our guide to The Brockton Mk2, you will find the answers to all of your burning questions about our signature accessory.
 Here, we explore the nature of the materials and address some of the conversations around brass.
 This article also covers how to light and enjoy your gear.
 Finally, we’ll show you how to care for and transport your accessory.
 So, let’s get started.

 All About The Brockton

-The Brockton Mk2 is a unique pure brass product.
+The Brockton Mk2 is a unique, high-quality, medical grade brass product.
 Harkening back to the style of the 20th century, our accessory evokes a feeling of quality and class.
 However, its design is also incredibly modern and ideal for those who choose to indulge today.
 With a functional, yet beautiful design, The Brockton Mk2 makes delighting in the ritual more fashionable than ever.